Atmelfan/scpi-rs/README.md

 Requires more data and program memory.
 - `arbitrary-utf8-string` - Allows UTF8 arbitrary data block, `#s"Detta är en utf8 sträng med roliga bokstäver`.
 Checked by the parser and emits a InvalidBlockData if the UTF8 data is malformed. **This is not a part of the SCPI standard**
+- `use_libm` - Uses libm for math operations instead of intrinsics on target which does not support them. **Use this if you get linker errors about round/roundf**

 These features are by default turned **ON**.
 - `build-info` - Includes build info in the library and creates a `LIBrary[:VERsion]?` command macro to query it.